cornucopia-rs/website/book/introduction/introduction.md

 # Introduction

-Cornucopia is a tool designed to generate type-checked Rust interfaces from your PostgreSQL queries.
-It works by preparing your queries against an actual database and then running an extensive validation suite.
-Once the queries are prepared and validated, the Rust code is generated into a module, which can be imported and used in your project.
+Cornucopia is a tool powered by [`rust-postgres`](https://github.com/sfackler/rust-postgres) designed to generate type-checked Rust interfaces from your PostgreSQL queries.
+It works by preparing your queries against an actual database and then running an extensive validation suite on them.
+Once the queries are prepared and validated, Rust code is generated into a module, which can be imported and used in your project.
 The basic premise is thus to:
-1. Write your SQL queries.
+1. Write your PostgreSQL queries.
 2. Use Cornucopia to generate Rust code.
 3. Use the generated code in your project.